daveho/carpi/README.md

 Hardware design and code for Raspberry Pi based car entertainment device.
-This is very much a work in progress!
+This is a work in progress, although the hardware and software are more or less working at this point.
+Some work remains to get it into an easily installable and deployable form.

 Everything (software and hardware) is open source: see the file LICENSES.txt for details.